 Suspicion or history of bleeding disorders (eg, hemophilia, severe thrombocytopenia)

-CSF is sent for analysis, typically cell count, protein, glucose, Gram stain, culture, and, in selected infants, polymerase chain reaction (PCR) tests for enteroviruses (eg, in infants with meningitis during the late summer and autumn months in the US) or herpes simplex virus Neonatal Herpes Simplex Virus (HSV) Infection Neonatal herpes simplex virus infection is usually transmitted during delivery.
+CSF is sent for analysis, typically cell count, protein, glucose, Gram stain, culture, and, in selected infants, polymerase chain reaction (PCR) tests for enteroviruses Overview of Enterovirus Infections Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
+All enteroviruses are antigenically heterogeneous... read more (eg, in infants with meningitis during the late summer and autumn months in the US), herpes simplex virus Neonatal Herpes Simplex Virus (HSV) Infection Neonatal herpes simplex virus infection is usually transmitted during delivery.
 A typical sign is vesicular eruption, which may be accompanied by or progress to disseminated disease.
-Diagnosis... read more (eg, infants < 3 months of age).
+Diagnosis... read more , or parechovirus Overview of Enterovirus Infections Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
+All enteroviruses are antigenically heterogeneous... read more .
 Simultaneously, a blood sample should be drawn and sent to have the CSF:blood glucose ratio determined.

 Typical CSF findings in bacterial meningitis include